Inherited Diseases: What are Common Genetic Diseases in Cats?

 Treatment for Common Genetic Diseases in Cats

-The treatment options for genetic diseases in cats largely depend on the specific disease.
-However, most treatments aim to manage symptoms, slow the progression of the disease, and improve the cat’s quality of life.
-Let’s look at some general categories of treatment options:
+Because the fundamental flaw lies within the animal’s DNA, the treatment options for genetic diseases in cats are rarely curative and largely depend on the specific disease’s systemic impact.
+However, robust, multimodal treatments aimed at managing symptoms, aggressively slowing the pathological progression of the disease, and maximizing the cat’s comfort can dramatically improve their quality of life.
+Let’s look at some deeply effective general categories of veterinary treatment options:

 Medications